Ethics of bioprinting: Legality and policies

-Bioprinted items would require regulation to ensure safet and effectiveness.
+Bioprinted items would require regulation to ensure safety and effectiveness.
 In the United States, this is the job of FDA.
 The FDA must make sure that printed organs are handled a bit differently than human organs because bioprinting is a new and developing treatment, and therefore little is known about its interactions with the human body.
 Bioprinting faces trade-offs between restricted use and open use.
 Restricted use will allow bioprinting to only be done by trained professionals, whereas open use is more of a free-for-all.
-There are also trade-offs between if it is ethical to mass produce organs or if it could make issues in transplant cases worse.
+There are also trade-offs between if it is ethical to mass-produce organs or if it could make issues in transplant cases worse.
 Selling bioprinted organs may be illegal under existing laws meant to stop the blackmarket trade of human organs.